If a fire or explosion occurs, or you detect smoke or a burning odor:

 If there is no evidence of heat or smoke, slowly open door, keeping the door between you and the corridor.
 Make a visual observation of corridor for fire or smoke.

 If smoke enters room prior to the arrival of assistance, stay as close to the floor as possible.
 If smoke becomes very heavy, break top window first to expel smoke, then break bottom window to admit fresh air.
-DOORS MUST REMAIN CLOSED UNTIL HELP ARRIVES.
+Doors must remain closed until health arrives.

 After evacuating the building, move well away from the area to facilitate movement of emergency response equipment.
 Do not attempt to re-enter the building until told to do so by responsible authority.